 Being so close to home, my friends and I did not camp at Rattlesnake Point.
 However, if this is something you’re interested in, there are 17 campsites available on a first-come-first-serve basis.

-Hiking at Rattlesnake Point
+Rattlesnake Point Hiking

 There are two reasons you come to Rattlesnake Point: hiking and climbing.
 Personally, I came for the hiking.
 I’m not much of a climber at this time, so I’ll have to come back to Rattlesnake Point when my skills are better!
 Until then I’m happy to hike.

-There are a few trails in at Rattlesnake Point.
+There are a few trails at Rattlesnake Point.
 One brings you to Buffalo Craig Lookout Point, a loop that takes about 45 minutes.
 There’s a second, longer hike which takes you along the Nassagaweya Canyon and is a 4-5 hour return trip.

 My friends and I opted for the shorter hike to the lookout.
 Despite the shorter length, this hike was full of surprises and places to explore.
 It was adventurously dense, you might say.